Deco&Design - Furniture

 Scandinavian style

-Comfortable, multifunctional and simple furniture, wood as light as possible
+Comfortable, multifunctional and simple furniture, as light-colored wood as possible

 Scandinavian-style furniture is minimalist and practical.
 The few pieces in a room really need to be important and useful.
-Sometimes the pieces are multi-functional, with a chair also being used as a table or cupboards that also divide the room.
-Unlike the minimalist style that tries to reduce some pieces of furniture to symbols, Scandinavian furniture emphasises convenience.
+Sometimes the pieces are multi-functional, a chair can also be used as a dining table or a wardrobe can be used as a room divider.
+Unlike the minimalist style, which tries to reduce some pieces of furniture to symbols, Scandinavian furniture emphasizes convenience.
 Chairs are simple but not uncomfortable.
-The furniture is simple, but not simplistic.
+The furniture is simple but not simplistic.

-As Nordic countries are very much about nature and naturalness, solid wood in its natural colour is used a lot for furniture pieces.
-Local species with light-coloured wood such as beech, ash or pinwith fine grain and discreet design.
+As it is the Nordic countries for whom nature and naturalness are very important, solid wood in its natural color is widely used for furniture pieces.
+Local, light-colored wood species such as beech, ash or ash are preferred. pinwith its fine grain and discreet design.
 Wood is combined with natural textiles, leather or metal elements.
 The design is simple, the lines clean.

 Very important in Scandinavian design is light.
-The long, dark winter days have left their mark on the Nordic way of thinking so furniture is as light as possible, vibrant accents are few, walls are white and windows are large and uncovered by curtains or drapes.
-Light fittings are present on both ceiling and wall, delineating spaces and enveloping everything in warm, discreet light.
-Lamps and candles are commonplace decorative objects with, of course, a functional role.
+The long, dark winter days have taken their toll on the Nordic way of thinking, so furniture is as lightly colored as possible, vibrant accents are few, walls are white, and windows are large and uncovered by curtains or drapes.
+Light fixtures are present on both ceiling and wall, defining spaces and enveloping everything in warm, discreet light.
+Lamps and candles are common decorative objects with a functional role.

 Scandinavian style